 We'll make enquiries about you at a credit reference agency.

-We'll check that you're who you say you're and live where you say you live.
+We'll check you are who you say you are and live where you say you live.

 We'll appoint a valuation surveyor and arrange for the property to be valued.

 In Scotland the seller of a property has to get a Home Report, which contains a property valuation.
 We may accept the valuation if the surveyor is on our panel of valuers.

 We'll check the valuation report to make sure the property is worth enough to offer the loan you've asked for.

 If the valuer has mentioned any major defects in the property it may mean we can't lend you the money or that we keep some back until important repairs are complete.

 We'll check your employment and income details and write for any other references we may need.

 When all this is done and if everything is ok, we'll write to make you a mortgage offer.